 Notice that all four begin with a short description and everybody rolls for initiative?
 You are ready to prepare the setup.

 The setup is the jumpstart of the adventure after everyone has settled down and is up to date with real-life current events and is ready to play.

 Starting with the action that involves everybody is a good rule of thumb, and always do this if you know exactly where the characters are as the game begins.
 Keep exposition and recaps to a minimum of you can.
 Both can easily drag on forever without improving your game.

 This fight is to get everybody’s attention and wet their appetites.
 It should be short and brutal, but not overwhelmingly so.
 Your timing is off if you spend half the evening on the setup.

-- A band of orcs straight from the rulebooks and throw in an ogre for heavy damage to wake everybody up
+- A band of orcs straight from the rulebooks and throw in an ogre for massive damage to wake everybody up.

 - A gang of thugs and assassins.
 Remember to give some thought to the neighborhood as such assailants are likely to prefer hit-and-run tactics.
 You should also consider running a chase across the rooftops, which always is fun.
 Thugs and assassins fit both the damsel and tavern setups.